assistivecards/assistivecards/src/blog/samsung-tts-issue/index.md

 We hope you were able to fix your issues with Samsung devices.
 Let us know if you have any other questions by contacting us.

-Don't forget to leave a review on Google Play and iOS, also checkout Leeloo Premium with 3 days free trial!
+Don't forget to leave a review on Google Play and App Store, also checkout Leeloo Premium with 3 days free trial!